nalapati/sdc-vehicle-detection/README.md

 This project implements a software pipeline to identify vehicles in a video.

-## Implementation Sequence

-### Iteration 1
-Before implementing all the features the order in which this project was really implemented:
-* Car/Non Car sample plots.
-* Simple HOG feature extraction.
-* Use the KITTI dataset to build a simple SVM model.
-* Test model on sample images.
-* Run a simple sliding window in a specific section of the image to retrieve bounding boxes.
-* Detect bounding boxes in a video in a pipeline with a really low threshold (i.e. allow false positives)

-### Iteration 2
-* Cracking down on accuracy, the first model had a test accuracy of 98.3%, downsampled the image and used the raw pixel values from the RGB image + color histograms in a window to augment HOG features leading to 99.6% accuracy.
-* Tested the new SVM model on new images.

-### Iteration 3
-* Explored different scale and sizes of windows and locations in the image and overlap in these windows.
-* Tested the pipeline end to end allowing for false positives.

-### Iteration 4
-* Heatmaps using consecutive frames and removing areas with low ``heat`` values.
-This cuts down false positives after a bit of tuning.
-* Tested the video end to end to get reasonable results.

-### Iteration 5
-* The pipeline was really slow, cut down evaluation to running the algo on every alternate frame.
-The code processes frames at 2.5fps, can be easily improved to a lot higher rate.

-### Iteration 6
-* Focus on trees, the vertical edges and side backgrounds caused a lot of false positives causing the detector to think, trees were cars.
-I collected data on trees and augmented the KITTI dataset to drastically reduce false positive due to trees.

 ## Histogram of Oriented Gradients (HOG)/Color

 ### HOG/Color/Spatial Bin Feature Extraction